jspecify/jspecify/docs/src/pages/start-here.md

 ## What is this?

-[These organizations](about) are working together to define a common set of annotation types for use in Java static analysis, beginning with nullness analysis.
+[A group of organizations](about) are working together to define a common set of annotation types for use in Java static analysis, beginning with nullness analysis.